Top things to see in Cusco

-After lunch we headed to the Inka Museum which I’d read was a little let downish but if you appreciate history and pottery, I think you will enjoy it.
+We hit the Inka Museum on an easy afternoon.
+I’d read it was a little let downish but if you appreciate history and pottery, I think you will enjoy it.
 We breezed through most of it- reading what captions they did have in English.
-I loved learning about the different regions the Incas lived in, the types of food they ate in each location, and interesting pottery they made.
+I loved learning about the different regions the Inkas lived in, the types of food they ate in each location, and the interesting pottery they made.

 The museum is an easy walk from the Plaza de Armas. (no taxi needed)